k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ##### Customized Masking Logic

 The Catalog masking actor is invoked **after** the extract flow execution.

-Do the following for the pupose of setting customized masking logic on the table:
+Setting customized masking logic on tables:
 - If you need to set customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog in order to prevent double masking them.
-- Sometimes, the customized masking logic is based on the Catalog masking, e.g., building the masked email address based on the masked first and last names.
-If you need to call the Catalog masking in the extract flow, do the following:
+- Sometimes, the customized masking logic is based on the Catalog masking output, e.g., building the masked email address based on the masked first and last names.
+If you need to call the Catalog masking actor in the extract flow, proceed as follows:
   - Add the **CatalogMaskingMapper** actor to the extract flow.
-  - Add the customized masking actors to the extract flow after the CatalogMaskingMapper actor.
+  - Add the customized masking actors to the extract flow to be envoked after the CatalogMaskingMapper actor.
-  - Set the **enable_masking** to **false** at the end of the extract flow as a way to prevent double masking of the table's record by the TDM execution processes.
+  - Set the **enable_masking** parameter to **false** at the end of the extract flow as a way to prevent double masking of the table's record by the TDM execution processes.

 ##### Customized Extract Flow - Example